Updated on December 10, 2024.

 - Death

-“In the past, babies did not generally make it to term when there was Rh incompatibility,” says Bell.
-“The mothers had miscarriages pretty early on.”
+“In the past, babies did not generally make it to term when there was Rh incompatibility,” says Bell, noting miscarriages happened early on.

-Today, people who are expecting can get a special treatment called a RhoGAM shot to help avoid any Rh incompatibility.
-“It’s basically Rh factors injected into the mom so her body recognizes any Rh antibodies the baby has,” Bell explains.
+Today, pregnant people can get a special treatment called a RhoGAM shot to help avoid any Rh incompatibility.
+“It’s basically injected Rh factors,” Bell explains.

 Risk of malaria

 The disease is of particular concern to people who live in areas where malaria is common.
-These include parts of the world with warmer climates.
+These include parts of the world with warmer climates, especially sub-Saharan Africa.
+In fact, according to the World Health Organization, just four countries (Nigeria, the Democratic Republic of the Congo, Uganda, and Mozambique) make up more than half of all global malaria deaths.
 It’s also an issue for travelers and people who spend time in tropical locations.

 Researchers believe that the parasite that causes malaria secretes proteins that stick to the surface of red blood cells.
 This makes the cells hard and causes them to attach to the walls of blood vessels.
 The proteins tend to stick more strongly to type A red blood cells, but more weakly to type O blood cells.
 “You don’t accumulate as much of the parasite in your body if you have type O blood,” says Bell.
 In other words, type O blood provides some protection against malaria (though it doesn’t provide actual immunity to the disease).